Buffalo Water Quality at a Glance

 What about algal blooms in Lake Erie?

 Lake Erie experiences seasonal harmful algal blooms (HABs) that can produce toxins.
-Buffalo has implemented comprehensive safeguards:
+Buffalo has implemented safeguards:

 Monitoring and Early Detection: